hsuanchih/Scribbles/docs/RxSwift/RxSwift-Prototypes.md

     /// This is internal on purpose, take a look at `CompositeDisposable` instead. private func dispose() {
+        // Call dispose on all the disposables removed from the dispose bag's collection
+        // of disposables.
         let oldDisposables = self._dispose()

         for disposable in oldDisposables {